-- More time – routines help you be more efficient which equals more time for other things.
+- More time – routines help you to be more efficient which equals more time for other things.

 - Less resistance – routines help you do what must be done without the internal fighting that creates so much stress, frustration, and wasted energy.

-Now, that you’re convinced that routines will make your life much easier, enjoyable, and productive, let’s talk about how to create those routines!
+Now, that you’re convinced that routines will make your life much easier, enjoyable, and productive, let’s talk about how to actually create those routines!